Horizontal-org/Tella-website/docs/For organizations/dropbox.md

 * Navigate to **Settings ⚙️** > **Connections** > **+**
 * Select "Dropbox" from the list of available server types.
+* A new page will automatically open in your phone's web browser and direct you to Dropbox.
-* Login to your Dropbox account using the Dropbox login flow on the web view.
+* Login your Dropbox account in your web browser.
-* Grant Tella permissions to modify your Dropbox account(we need this permission to be able to upload files to your drive and create folders in your behalf).
+* Grant Tella permissions to modify your Dropbox account (we need this permission to be able to upload files to your drive and create folders on your behalf).

 ## Manage the Dropbox connection {#manage-the-dropbox-connection}